Synthetixio/synthetix/docs/contracts/index.md

     * Enhance Contract Mapper: Command line args etc. Look for calls out to other contracts in function bodies.
     * Mark all `uint`s that are fixed point numbers with their precision level.
     * Remove specific entries for event emission functions and fold them into the event descriptions themselves.
+    * Add links to the new explainers on synthetix.io